turingschool/try-turing/frontend-advanced/mood-tracker/index.md

 - `button` - user will click to let the program know they are ready to submit
 - `section` - this will hold all past inputs

-In the JavaScript, we already have variables declared for the `button` and `section`, and one named `allInputs` that stores an empty array.
+In the JavaScript, we already have variables declared for the `button` and one named `allInputs` that stores an empty array.

 <div class="try-it-new">
   <h2>Get User Input</h2>
   <p>Attach an event listener to the button.
-When it is clicked, create a variable that stores the input element.</p>
+When it is clicked, call a function.
+Inside that function, create a variable that stores the input element.</p>
+  <p>Then, <code>console.log</code> or <code>alert</code> that variable, to check what you are storing.</p>

   <div class="help-container">
     <button class="help-click">🤚 Help Me!</button>